 - There have never been more resources, including car sharing, for living auto-free on campus.

 - College parties and drinking don’t mix well with driving.
-Just ask College Parents of America: “For many students, the first year of college is a year of exploration — and of testing and defining limits.
+Just ask College Parent Central: “For many students, the first year of college is a year of exploration — and of testing and defining limits.
 As students are testing this new freedom — and yes, that often involves drinking — at least they will not be getting behind the wheel of a car.”

 Car sharing is a better alternative to paying steep college parking fees.
 (Photo: Vishal/flickr)